Unidata/tds/docs/devguide/src/site/pages/thredds/ThreddsConfigRef.md

 " %}

 We strongly encourage you to fill in the **Server Information** fields, but all other fields are optional, and default settings are used whenever you don't override.
-Generally, its good practice to only include the elements you want to change from the defaults.
+Generally, it's good practice to only include the elements you want to change from the defaults.

 When changing `threddsConfig.xml`, you must restart the thredds webapp (e.g., through the Tomcat manager application) for them to take effect.